antonkalik/shoy/README.md

 > **⚠️ BETA WARNING**: This project is currently in **BETA** and is **NOT recommended for production use** until it reaches stable status.
 The API may change without notice.

-State as Encrypted Diff Patches.
-Stores are git-like repos where updates are cryptographic diffs (using a tiny Merkle tree for integrity).
+State as Content-Addressed Versions.
+Stores are git-like repos where updates are content-addressed diffs using fast hashing.
 Components "checkout" commits via selectors.
-It's tamper-proof, versioned, and offline-first.
+It's versioned, debuggable, and sync-friendly.

 ## Installation